Doctors Note Logo

 Scared of Clots?
 Why Your Blood Needs Thinners and Vital Medical Next Steps

-Blood thinners do not actually thin your blood; they reduce your blood’s ability to form dangerous clots and, when used and monitored correctly, help prevent DVT, PE, stroke, and heart attack by keeping clots from growing or recurring.
+Blood thinners don't literally thin your blood—they reduce your blood's ability to form dangerous clots.
+When prescribed and monitored correctly, they help prevent DVT, pulmonary embolism (PE), stroke, and heart attack by stopping clots from growing or returning.

 answer background